carpentries-incubator/intro-data-viz/episodes/00-importance-of-message.md

 ## Answers

-b, c, and e are the correct choices
+The correct choices are b, c, and e.

 :::::::::::::::::::::::::::::::::